Santos-Jefferson/KaggleCourse_Intro_toML/README.md

 Wonderful place to start in this World of Machine Learning.

 Please, check my code.
-There is comments above each block of code.
+There are comments above each block of code.
 Let me know if you have any questions.

 Enjoy!